-In the absence of linzer cookie cutters, you can still make these cookies.
-Use jar/bottle lids of different sizes with sharp edges for the cookie and center cutout.
+- In the absence of linzer cookie cutters, you can still make these cookies by using jar/bottle lids of different sizes with sharp edges for the cookie and center cutout.

 Here are a few more holiday worthy goodies (& linzer cookies galore!) from friends:

 Lintzer Cookies by Madhuri Aggarwal of MADaboutkithcen